Most people have vinegar somewhere in their house, but many may not know that it can be used as a powerful cleaning agent.

 That's when Wagner came up with the idea to soak an old T-shirt in vinegar and leave it draped over the faucet.
 He first tried the method in his bathroom, and after having success decided to record a video documenting him doing the same thing in his kitchen.

-A study published in the Journal of Environmental Health found that vinegar was effective at removing microbial contamination, but it was least effective at removing soil (compared to other "alternative" cleaning solutions).
+Journal of Environmental Health found that vinegar was effective at removing microbial contamination, but it was least effective at removing soil (compared to other "alternative" cleaning solutions).

 The study found that baking soda was relatively effective in removing soil, but it struggled with cleaning microbial contaminations.
 The commercial cleaners were universally better at cleaning than the natural solutions, but according to the study they generally contained harsher chemicals such as bleach.